justintadlock/cleaner-gallery/readme.txt

 More detailed instructions are included in the plugin's `readme.html` file.

+== Upgrade ==

+If you're upgrading from a version prior to version 0.9 of this plugin, please update your plugin settings.
+You can do so by going to *Appearance > Cleaner Gallery*.

 == Frequently Asked Questions ==

 = Why was this plugin created? =

 The purpose of the Cleaner Gallery plugin is to get rid of the invalid XHTML caused by the default WordPress `[gallery]` shortcode.
 But, since I was having so much fun with it, I decided to make it compatible with several Lightbox-type image scripts.

+= Why do I have one column of images? =

+If you expect multiple columns of images but only have one column, go to *Appearance > Cleaner Gallery* and make sure to select the checkbox for loading the Cleaner Gallery stylesheet.

+= Why do my galleries look different after upgrading? =

+If you're upgrading the plugin, please update your plugin settings.
+You should always check this when upgrading any plugin.
+You can do so by going to *Appearance > Cleaner Gallery*.

 = Which Lightbox-type scripts will the plugin work with? =